OlympusDAO/rbs-discord-alerts/README.md

 ## Purpose

-This project checks the RBS subgraph for PriceEvents and sends an alert in Discord.
+This project checks the state of RBS and sends alerts in Discord.

 ## Architecture